Install FreeRADIUS

 -

-For using proprietary/own certificates, press N and press ENTER.
+For using proprietary/own certificates, press N and then press [ENTER].

 Do you wish to use default certificates for PEAP support?
 Y/N N